GSA/sinwebapp/README.md

 > cf create-service-key sinwebapp sin-key -c '{"redirect_uri": ["BASE_URL/auth","BASE_URL/logout"]}'
 > cf bind-service sinwebapp sin-oauth

+The first line is of the form 'cf create-service SERVICE_PLAN SERVICE_INSTANCE APP_INSTANCE', where SERVICE_PLAN is the type of service being implemented, SERVICE_INSTANCE is the name of the particular service created and the APP_INSTANCE is the application space is which the service is made available.

+The second line generates a key so that the application instance can leverage this service.
+The third line binds the application instance to the service instance.

 3. Retrieve client ID and client secret from service key,

 > cf service-key sinwebapp sin-key